ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-block-sender-lists-in-office-365.md

 ## Options from least to broadest scope

-When creating a Block list it's important to pick the appropriate method based on the scope of the impact -- that is how many people will be impacted -- and the breadth of the block you're about to configure.
-The options ranked by scope and breadth are as follows:
+When creating a Block list it's important to pick the appropriate method based on the scope of the impact (how many people will be impacted), so that it matches the breadth of the blocking method.
+The options listed below are ranked by both scope and breadth.
+The list goes from narrow to broad, but *read the specifics* for full recommendations.

 - Outlook Blocked Senders
 - Anti-Spam policy: Sender/Domain Block lists